 - Training courses that run from 1 July 2023;

 This is some of the information we will need you to bring to help us prepare your income tax return:

-- Debtors listing (including a list of bad debts written off) as at 30 June 2021.Note: In order to claim a deduction, the debt must be written off on or before 30 June.
+- Debtors listing (including a list of bad debts written off) as at 30 June 2023.Note: To claim a tax deduction, the debt must be written off on or before 30 June.